spraakbanken/getting-started/scorecard.md

 Below, you'll find what features and level of support you can find at each level.

-You can find a detailed scorecard with individual tracking for each project [here](https://docs.google.com/spreadsheets/d/1O-xPdpJljdSjtO2-LlkhrrjgvK-GX99mEBZMLyEW2qo/edit?usp=sharing).

 ## 1 - New Project

 [![Maturity badge - level 1](https://img.shields.io/badge/Maturity-Level%201%20--%20New%20Project-yellow.svg)](https://github.com/spraakbanken/getting-started/blob/main/scorecard.md)